Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 2. Wait until the new nodes have fully joined the existing deployment.
 To check if a node has joined the deployment:

-    * Run `/usr/share/clearwater/clearwater-cluster-manager/scripts/check_cluster_health`.
-This should report that the local node is in all of its clusters and that the cluster is healthy.
+    * Run `/usr/share/clearwater/clearwater-cluster-manager/scripts/check_cluster_state`.
+This should report that the local node is in all of its clusters and that the cluster is stable.
     * Run `sudo /usr/share/clearwater/clearwater-config-manager/scripts/check_config_sync`.
 This reports when the node has learned its configuration.

 3. Update DNS to contain the new nodes.